-Included in the itinerary - a tour of Jorge Amado's Bahia.
-35 novels and short stories, theatre, poetry, some 30 million copies sold in Brazil, and adaptations for cinema and TV series: Jorge Amado, 'Jorge', as everyone here calls him, is the most popular writer in the country.
-He was the first major Brazilian writer to have a black man as his hero (from his first book 'Bahia de Todos-os-Santos', written in 1935), throughout his works, going against the tide, he would describe the richness of Brazil's diverse population.
+A tour of Jorge Amado's Bahia is part of your itinerary.
+With 35 novels and short stories (with some 30 million copies sold in Brazil), as well as theatre, poetry and adaptations for cinema and TV series, Jorge Amado, 'Jorge', as everyone here calls him, is the most popular writer in the country.
+He was the first major Brazilian writer to have a black man as his hero (from his first book 'Bahia de Todos-os-Santos', written in 1935).
+Throughout his works, going against the tide, he would describe the richness of Brazil's diverse population.
 'You can go all around the world, but never will you find a city so rich in history, lyricism, picturesque and profound poetry,' he said of his city, Salvador.
-Included in the itinerary: an immersion in the world of the great writer, with a visit to the house where he lived with his second wife Zelia, and their family; then a visit to a house in Yemanja, orisha of the sea, fish and shipwrecks - Jorge Amado was one of the first to rehabilitate candomble religious beliefs so despised by the elite.
+Your itinerary also includes an immersion in the world of the great writer, with a visit to the house where he lived with his second wife Zelia and their family, followed by a visit to a house in Yemanja, orisha of the sea, fish and shipwrecks - Jorge Amado was one of the first to rehabilitate candomble religious beliefs so despised by the elite.

 A la carte

 Historic Salvador through the Pelourinho districtAn urban walk for lovers of history, architecture and colonial churches, and to decipher the past in Brazil's first capital through discovery of the Pelourinho, the largest Baroque colonial architectural ensemble, but with a distinctly African soul.
 Each square bears an evocative name, each church has its particular influence, each street echoes a tradition.
 The tour takes you back to a distant era: that of sugar cane, of Portugal's heyday and its influence on the world.

 A Rough Idea of Price

 - International flights with a scheduled airline